Atrix256/SampleZoo/src/samples/_1d/irrational_numbers/irrational_numbers.md

 ## Links

-The Golden Ratio (why it is so irrational) - Numberphile https://www.youtube.com/watch?v=sj8Sg8qnjOg
+The Golden Ratio (why it is so irrational) - Numberphile
+This shows how/why the golden ratio is so irrational, and why pi is not.
+https://www.youtube.com/watch?v=sj8Sg8qnjOg

-The Unreasonable Effectiveness of Quasirandom Sequences http://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/
+The Unreasonable Effectiveness of Quasirandom Sequences
+This talks about a lot of really interesting things, but also generalizes the golden ratio in an interesting way.
+http://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/